Here are the top 10 AI tools I use for SEO and writing that boost my rankings and traffic.

 AI Tool to interpret user intent

-- Enter keyword in thruuu to see the top 10 search results.
+- Enter a keyword in thruuu to see the top 10 search results.

 - Look at the title keyword frequency to understand user intent